civiform/docs/docs/user-manual/civiform-admin-guide/program-migration.md

 - Attempting to import a program with program visibility set to “Visible to selected trusted intermediaries only” (shows up as “SELECT_TI” in the program json)
   - Since we don’t migrate ti groups with the program, you must select a different visibility for the program before migrating.
 - Programs are in draft mode.
-  - With the NO_DUPLICATE_QUESTIONS_FOR_MIGRATION_ENABLED flag enabled, you must make sure all programs and questions are published before attempting to import a new program.